bruth/synapse/README.md

 What Is It
 ==========
 Synapse is a JavaScript data binding library.
-The API was written to work _all-in-code_, that is, it does not depend on any templating library or special attributes (e.g. ``data-bind``) to work.
+The API was written to work _all-in-code_, that is, it does not depend on any template library or special attributes (e.g. ``data-bind``) to work.
 Hooks to support these features may come in the future.